luzhixiu/MLE-Phi/README.md

 File Descriptions:

-Mutation files includes the measured mutation bias for a given codon in the organism, namly Delta M Selection files includes the measured selection factor for a given codon in the organism, namly Delta Eta.
+Mutation files includes the measured mutation bias for a given codon in the organism, namly Delta M.
+Selection files includes the measured selection factor for a given codon in the organism, namly Delta Eta.